Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: The Likelihood Ratio of Grammar Models

-In Eq.~\ref{eq:lambda-f} the numerator can be seen as a measure of \textit{similarity}, how much the token is grammatical or entrenched for $G_{\A}$ given its context, while the denominator is a measure of \textit{typicality}, how 'ungrammatical' or atypical this token in context is in the reference population.
-A value of $\lambda_G$ for each $\sentence \in \mathbb{S}_{\unknown}$ can then be calculated (line 14-18 in Algorithm~\ref{AlgoGMComp}) as:
+In Eq.~\ref{eq:lambda-f} the numerator can be seen as a measure of \textit{similarity}, how much the token is grammatical or entrenched for $G_{\A}$ given its context, while the denominator is a measure of \textit{typicality}, how atypical this token is in this context in the reference population.
+A value of $\lambda_G$ for each $\sentence_i \in \SentenceSetUnk = \lbrace \sentence_1, \sentence_2, \dots, \sentence_m \rbrace$, can then be calculated (line 15--19 in Algorithm~\ref{AlgoGMComp}) as:

-Since we model each $\sentence \in \SentenceSetUnk$ as independent from each other, we can then calculate (line 12-18 in Algorithm~\ref{AlgoGMComp}):
+Since we model each $\sentence_i \in \SentenceSetUnk$ as independent from each other, we can then calculate (line 14--20 in Algorithm~\ref{AlgoGMComp}):

 An advantage of this formula is that the final $\lambda_G$ can be decomposed into $\lambda_G$ values for each single sentence and each single token in each single sentence.
-This means that the analyst can reconstruct step by step what features contribute to the final score, for example, by ranking each sentence for importance and, for each sentence, color-code or highlight the most important tokens.
+This means that the analyst can reconstruct step by step what features contribute to the final score, for example, by ranking each sentence for importance and, for each sentence, color-code or highlight the most important tokens, as demonstrated in Section~\ref{sec-appendix-a}.
 In addition to this property, the $\lambda_G$ value is also effectively an uncalibrated log-likelihood ratio score that includes information about both similarity and typicality and that can then be calibrated into a forensic log-likelihood ratio using a calibration method such as a logistic regression.
 We denote a calibrated $\lambda_G$ log-likelihood ratio that expresses the strength of evidence in a forensic context with the upper case lambda ($\Lambda_G$).
-To perform this calibration we use a training corpus containing \classYdash{} and \classNdash{cases} to estimate a logistic regression calibration model \cite{vanleeuwen2015,ishihara2021} that turns each $\lambda_G$ into $\Lambda_G$.
+To perform this calibration we use a training corpus containing \classYdash{} and \classNdash{cases} to estimate a logistic regression calibration model \parencite{vanleeuwen2015,ishihara2021} that turns each $\lambda_G$ into $\Lambda_G$.
 Here, $\Lambda_G$ quantifies the strength of the linguistic evidence for each of the two alternative forensic propositions.
 More details on the Likelihood Ratio Framework for forensic science and its evaluation is described in Section~\ref{sec-the-likelihood-ratio-framework}.
-Based on $\Lambda_G$, we classify a verification case as \classY if $\Lambda_G > 0$, else as \classN.
+Based on $\Lambda_G$, we classify a new verification case \ProblemNew as \classY if $\Lambda_G > 0$ (that is, if $\text{sigmoid}(\Lambda_G) > 0.5$), else as \classN.